stelzinga/MF/Management_Framework.md

 2. Reporting of those data both economically and accounting-wise through relevant reports for internal and external use e.g. Balance Sheet, Income Statement, Statement of Cash flows, and any Key Performance Indicators that are relevant to the Venture.

 ### Financing
 Financing a.k.a.
 Corporate Financing is concerned with implementing a corporate structure and Funding that structure.
-It is this closely related to deliverable of   Funding of Organising.
+It is this closely related to deliverable of Funding within Organising.
 It has the following key elements:
 1. Initial Funding for Assets, Staff and Suppliers
 2. Continuous funding for Operating Costs
 3. Investing in the Future of the Venture (funding Projects)